Knowledge base

 4. Note its path (for example C:\ExifTool\exiftool.exe).

-5. Copy and paste the long script below into a text file, such as Notepad, on your computer.
+5. Copy and paste the long script provided below into a text file such as Notepad on your computer.

-6. Modify the path specified in the file with the one noted in step 4 if necessary.
+6. Modify if necessary the path specified in the file with the one noted in step 4.

-7. Save it with the extension .ps1, for example UpdateExifDates.ps1.
+7. Save it with the .ps1 extension, for example UpdateExifDates.ps1.

-8. Right-click on the .ps1 file to run it with PowerShell (a command-line interpreter and scripting environment, pre-installed on modern versions of Windows).
+8. Right-click on the .ps1 file to run it with PowerShell (a command interpreter and script writing environment, pre-installed on modern versions of Windows).

 9. Select the folder to analyze.

 PowerShell may block scripts.
-To allow their execution (if necessary), open PowerShell as an administrator and type Set-ExecutionPolicy RemoteSigned.
+To allow their execution (if necessary), open PowerShell as an administrator and type Set-ExecutionPolicy RemoteSigned -Scope CurrentUser.

 The script to copy and paste entirely: